The program is designed to prepare students for employment as a Patient Care Technician.

 - Tour the school facilities.

-- When necessary, take the TABE and/or the TEAS test.
+- When necessary, take the TABE test.
+(Only needed if no High School Diploma or GED)

 - Receive and read all required pre-enrollment disclosures.